Make the best senior care decision

 Non-Medicaid: Pennsylvania’s OPTIONS Program uses funding from block grants to offer assistance to family members caring for older adults at home.

-Medicaid: The Community HealthChoices Program (CHC) and Pennsylvania Services My Way are Medicaid-funded programs serving individuals who require skilled nursing care or would otherwise qualify for nursing home placement.
+Medicaid: The Community HealthChoices Program (CHC) is a Medicaid-funded program serving individuals who require skilled nursing care or would otherwise qualify for nursing home placement.

-Veterans: Pennsylvania’s Veteran-Directed Care program is offered through various cities’ VA medical centers.
+Veterans: The Veteran Directed Care program may be offered through various cities’ VA medical centers.

 Non-Medicaid: Rhode Island’s Temporary Caregiver Insurance (TCI) Program pays family members for up to four weeks of employment leave annually.
-Caregivers are paid up to $852 a week, and employers are required to offer a similar position to the employee following their leave.
+Caregivers are paid per week, and employers are required to offer a similar position to the employee following their leave.

 Medicaid: Seniors may qualify for the Rhode Island Global Consumer Choice Compact Waiver if they’re Medicaid-eligible.